Loading…

 Tip: To store Adiseal once opened, leave about 1cm worth of product out of the nozzle and store the tube upright in a cool dry place.
 Adiseal requires moisture for it to cure.
 The exposed part out of the nozzle will cure creating a cap.
 To re-use Adiseal, pull the cured part out or cut the nozzle until the uncured part is reached.

-Extra strong flexible adhesive for many different items
+Extra strong adhesive for many different materials

 Adiseal flexibility demonstration

-The video shows the flexibility of Adiseal adhesive & sealant once it is cured.
+The video shows the flexibility of Adiseal adhesive sealant once it is cured.

 Flexible adhesive flexibility demonstration